 KEY TAKEAWAYS FROM THE DISCUSSION:

-Squaring the circle: a circular mindset needs to be applied to all aspects of denim productionfrom using recycled and recyclable fibers to using closed-loop water systems.
+Squaring the circle: a circular mindset needs to be applied to all aspects of denim production – from using recycled and recyclable fibers to using closed-loop water systems.

 Reducing virgin cotton dependency: rethinking production to incorporate hemp, cellulosic fibers, post-consumer recycled cotton or alternative fibers is the main step towards sustainability in denim.

-Rethinking dyeing and finishing: reducing the use of chemicals, water and energy is possible due to numerous new technologies including laser and ozone treatments, dyeing methods using nitrogen and new vegetable agents – all these avenues need to be studied carefully.
+Rethinking dyeing and finishing: reducing the use of chemicals, water and energy is possible due to numerous new technologies, including laser and ozone treatments, dyeing methods using nitrogen and new vegetable agents – all these avenues need to be studied carefully.

 There isn’t a single cure: sustainability in denim is only possible if companies at various points of the supply chain come together in a concerted effort to effect change.